vulcanize/stack-orchestrator/README.md

 ### Key Notes:

+- If you want to build `geth` remotely, talk to Shane to create a user on `alabaster`, (or any other server you want really).
 - The command to [deploy](https://onbjerg.github.io/foundry-book/forge/deploying.html) the smart contract is: `forge create --keystore $(cat ~/transaction_info/CURRENT_ETH_KEYSTORE_FILE) --rpc-url http://127.0.0.1:8545 --constructor-args 1 --password $(cat ${ETHDIR}/config/password) --legacy /root/stateful/src/Stateful.sol:Stateful`
 - The command to create a [transaction](https://onbjerg.github.io/foundry-book/reference/cast.html) (which will create a new block) is: `cast send --keystore $(cat ~/transaction_info/CURRENT_ETH_KEYSTORE_FILE) --rpc-url http://127.0.0.1:8545 --password $(cat $(cat ~/transaction_info/ETHDIR)) --legacy $(cat ~/transaction_info/STATEFUL_TEST_DEPLOYED_ADDRESS) "inc()"`
 - To manually send a transaction (which will trigger the mining of a new block), simply run the following script: `~/transaction_info/NEW_TRANSACTION`.